awnumar/rosen/README.md

 [![documentation](https://godoc.org/github.com/awnumar/rosen?status.svg)](https://godoc.org/github.com/awnumar/rosen)

 This package implements a modular framework for proxies that encapsulate traffic within some cover protocol to circumvent censorship based on deep packet inspection and endpoint fingerprinting techniques.
+For more information, check out [this](http://spacetime.dev/rosen-censorship-resistant-proxy-tunnel) post.

 **This package is currently pre-alpha and is considered experimental.**

+### Goals

+1. **Unobservability**.
+It should be difficult to distinguish obfuscated traffic from innocent background traffic using the same protocol.
+2. **Endpoint-fingerprinting resistance**.
+It should be difficult to use active probing to ascertain that a given server is actually a proxy server.
+This is accomplished by responding as a proxy if and only if a valid key is provided and falling back to some default behaviour otherwise.
+3. **Modularity**.
+It should be relatively easy to add support for another cover protocol or configure the behaviour of an existing protocol to adapt to changing adversarial conditions.
+This is facilitated by a modular architecture.
+4. **Compatibility**.
+It should be possible to route most application traffic through the proxy.
+This is why a SOCKS interface was chosen, but TUN support is also a goal.
+4. **Usability**.
+It should be easy to use.

 ### Supported protocols

-- https
+- HTTPS

 ### Installation